jadu/pulsar/libs/phantomcss/README.md

 ### ...You might also be interested in

-**[PhantomFlow](http://github.com/Huddle/PhantomFlow)**, is an experimental way of describing and visualising user flows through tests.
-As well as providing a terse readable structure for UI testing, it also produces a fantastic graph visualisation that can be used to present PhantomCSS screenshots and failed diffs.
+**[grunt-testflow](https://github.com/Huddle/grunt-testflow)**, A grunt plugin that wraps PhantomCSS and also provides an experimental way of describing and visualising user flows through tests with CasperJS.
+As well as providing a terse readable structure for UI testing, it also produces intriguing graph visualisations that can be used to present PhantomCSS screenshots and failed diffs.
 We're actively using it at Huddle and it's changing the way we think about UI for the better.
+"Work in progress".

+Also, take a look at [PhantomXHR](http://github.com/Huddle/PhantomXHR) for stubbing and mocking XHR requests.
+Isolated UI testing IS THE FUTURE!

 --------------------------------------